deepboun/papers/README.md

 ## Upcoming Papers
+* Learning to learn by gradient descent by gradient descent, Marcin Andrychowicz, Misha Denil, Sergio Gomez, Matthew W. Hoffman, David Pfau, Tom Schaul, Brendan Shillingford, Nando de Freitas, NIPS 2016

-* Learning to learn by Arda Celebi
+  **Presenter** : Arda Celebi

   **In short** : Optimization algorithms are still designed by hand.
 In this paper we show how the design of an optimization algorithm can be cast as a learning problem, allowing the algorithm to learn to exploit structure in the problems of interest in an automatic way.